CRM definition –

 Strategies – also part of the CRM definition

-With the CRM strategy, the management and the internal CRM team develop the targets and objectives based on customer and market requirements.
+The company management and the internal CRM team use the CRM strategy to develop the specifications and objectives based on customer and market requirements.

 Examples of possible strategies are: